 Fatigue is a symptom of both PMS and early pregnancy.

-Fatigue during pregnancy might be due to elevated hormone levels during pregnancy.
+Fatigue during pregnancy might be due to

 People who feel extremely tired before their period may have a more severe type of PMS called premenstrual dysphoric disorder (PMDD).